nachouve/aigentflow/README.md

-# AIgentFlow
+# AigentFlow

 > ⚠️ **WARNING: EXPERIMENTAL PROJECT**
 > This project is currently in experimental stage.
 Features may be unstable, APIs could change without notice, and there might be unexpected behavior.
 Use at your own risk.

-**AIgentFlow** is an intuitive desktop application designed for single users to effortlessly manage AI agents, execute function calls, and streamline prompt-based workflows.
+**AigentFlow** is an intuitive desktop application designed for single users to effortlessly manage AI agents, execute function calls, and streamline prompt-based workflows.
 It offers the following features:

 - **File-based storage**: Uses JSON files stored in `.aigentflow_agent/prompts/`.
 - **Prompt Management**: Define new prompts with name, datetime, and content containing variables like `<variable1>`, `<variable2>`, etc.